Subverted rhyme: Examples

-have lead some to theorise that the clearly-enunciated pronunciation of 'you', which subverts the expected rhyme of an unstressed 'ya', is intentional hint towards an alternative subverted rhyme with the pronoun 'her'.
+have led some to theorise that the clearly-enunciated pronunciation of 'you', which subverts the expected rhyme of an unstressed 'ya', is intentional hint towards an alternative subverted rhyme with the pronoun 'her'.
 This would change the assumed gender of the song's romantic love interest, making it a controversial subject.

 History

 Teasing rhymes have been popular since the 17th century.
 Though fairly rare in canonical literature, examples of mind rhyme can be found in the work of William Shakespeare, Emily Dickinson, Marianne Moore and others.
 In Lewis Carroll's "'Tis the Voice of the Lobster" it is generally assumed that the last words of the interrupted poem could be supplied by the reader as "— eating the Owl".